 - The total travel expenses you incurred for the trip, including airfare, meals, and hotels.

 To make a claim, use Form T2222 Northern Residents Deductions and submit it along with your tax return.
 For those who do not receive employer benefits, the “Standard Rate” of $1,200 per person per trip (up to two trips) can serve as a reference for the second condition, but you still need to meet the LRA requirement.
-In 2026, the CRA highlighted the need to separate transportation and lodging costs when submitting vacation packages; failing to do so could lead to your claim being rejected during an audit.

 Canada Groceries and Essentials Benefit